 The Hay System is a popular job classification method.
 This system uses three components to classify jobs:

-This framework offers a job standard across a company and helps to determine possible needs.
-It makes sure that each job is being compensated fairly based on the responsibilities of that job and the responsibilities of jobs similar to it.
+This framework sets a standard across a company and helps determine possible needs.
+It ensures that each employee is compensated fairly based on their position’s duties and the pay scale for similar jobs.